BrkRaw/brkraw/docs/getting-started/index.md

 brkraw --help
 ```

-This documentation assumes that BrkRaw is available on your PATH.

 ---

 ## Initial configuration

-BrkRaw uses a user-level configuration directory to manage output
+BrkRaw uses a user-level configuration directory for output layout,
-layout, logging, and installed extensions.
+logging, and extensions.
 Initialize the default configuration by running:

 ```bash
 brkraw init